tkr-sh/FileManagerDiscord/README.md

 # File Manager Discord
 ## What is the purpose of this program ?

 This program is made for a Discord bot.
-Its purpose is to organize the messages sent in a clear and structured way, thanks to files and directories.
+It's purpose is to organize the messages sent in a clear and structured way, thank's to files and directories.
 The whole database is made in XML.
 However, people do not interact directly with this database, but write commands on a channel, which are processed by the bot to interact with the XML file.
 The commands are simple and inspired by bash.

 ## The commands
 ### ls